Vocation Profile - Hermits of St. Mary of Carmel

 Hermits of St. Mary of Carmel

-We are a community of hermits as the Primitive Rule of Carmel prescribes: each member living alone but joined together by mutual charity for material and spiritual support and stability.
+We are Hermits of the Little Way of Merciful Love of St Thérèse, living as a community of Carmelite Hermits, joined together by mutual charity for material and spiritual support and stability.

-“Applicants to the eremitical life of our Hermitage are to be received kindly, but should not be too readily admitted.”
-[C4B] They may be admitted to postulancy if they manifest a right intention and spiritual attitude, possess a temperament suited to a life of solitude and life in community, including good common sense, balance and give evidence of adequate maturity, in good physical condition a healthy capacity to love, and finally an ever deep longing to be one with God.
+The applicants to our Hermitage should sense they are called to Carmel, called to the Little Way of St Thérèse and called to be a Hermit living in solitude and community.
+The applicants should manifest a right intention and spiritual attitude, possess a temperament suited to a life in community and a life in solitude, including good common sense and balance, must give evidence of adequate maturity, be in good physical condition, have a healthy capacity to love and finally must possess an ever deepening longing to be one with God.

 One to two weeks “come and see”;